 Whether your state offers protections from price gouging or not, being proactive in the face of a coming crisis is your best bet.

-While anti-price-gouging laws can help keep prices low, they can also make shortages more severe.
+While anti-price-gouging laws can help keep prices low, they can also make a supply shortage more severe.
 Businesses may not stockpile goods as heavily, and shoppers may not hesitate to buy more than they truly need without a sharp sticker shock to hold them back.
-Even if you're guaranteed a reasonable price on your item, that doesn't guarantee it'll be on the shelves.
+Even if you're guaranteed a reasonable price on your item, that doesn't guarantee it'll be on shelves.

 If you can see a crisis coming — whether it's a natural disaster or a pandemic — shop early!
 This way, you can be sure to get the things you need at prices that don't break the bank.

-As for the coronavirus outbreak, you want to be ready in case you become ill and need to stay home for a couple of weeks.
+As with the coronavirus outbreak, you'll want to be ready in case you become ill and need to stay home for a couple of weeks.
 You also want to be prepared in case the crisis disrupts the supply chain of critical goods like medication.
-The American Red Cross advises that people have these supplies on hand during a crisis:
+In 2020, the American Red Cross advised that people have these supplies on hand during a crisis:

 - Food staples